-In short, at times, the book seems to lack the sort of unity the theme linguistic around of creativity that one desires in an edited volume of this kind.
-The volume could have also benefited from a deeper engagement with the wide of philosophical variety psychological theories of creativity on offer.
-While these theories might uniformly fail to capture the whole of creativity, many certainly capture central parts.
+In short, at times, the book seems to lack the sort of unity the theme of linguistic around creativity that one desires in an edited volume of this kind.
+The volume could have also benefited from a deeper engagement with the wide of philosophical and variety psychological theories of creativity on offer.5 While these theories might uniformly fail to capture the whole of creativity, many certainly capture central parts.
 A more sustained, critical conversation with such accounts would perhaps have served as useful foils to the Wittgensteinian approach, or at least may have highlighted what sets it apart.6

-Perhaps this will not trouble readers.
-Those interested, some aspects generally, all Wittgenstein's philosophy as well as readers with particular interest in the intersections of philosophy and the arts, I suspect, will tend to find the volume more satisfying than readers with more a narrow interest in the volume's titular theme.
+Perhaps this will not trouble some readers.
+Those interested, aspects generally, in all of Wittgenstein's philosophy as well as readers with particular interest in the intersections of philosophy and the arts, I suspect, will tend to find the volume more satisfying than readers with more a narrow interest in the volume's titular theme.
 Of course, one must add, unity is not the only measure of a successful volume.
-Many of the essays are of high quality, and the volume explores a theme - the creative aspects of Wittgenstein scholarship.
-For these editors achievements, should commended.7
+Many of the essays are of high quality, and the volume explores a theme - the creative aspects of

+Wittgenstein scholarship.
+For these editors achievements, should be commended.7